Youth on Fire

 Youth on Fire is a shelter for homeless youth located in Harvard Square.

-January 2017: Screenprinting Workshop Pilot underway with members of Youth on Fire.
+January through May 2017: Screenprinting Workshop Pilot underway with members of Youth on Fire.
 Young adults design and print tshirts and posters of their own design, as they express themselves artistically and build their self-confidence.

 January 2016: Under the direction of Wendy Prellwitz, and with the support of Y2Y (Youth to Youth), Kitty Zen, a former member and current advisor at YOF, designed an 8′ x 38′ mural that was installed in their new shelter in Harvard Square.
 Many volunteers helped transfer the design to panels and paint it to Kitty’s specifications.
 The result is a powerful presence in the new space.

 Learn more: www.facebook.com/YouthOnFireMA

 Yearly, Ongoing: Maud Morgan Arts designed a summer program for incoming students at The Community Charter School of Cambridge to balance the academic morning program offered at the school.
 Half of the program spaces are reserved for CCSC students, and the balance are open to other interested students.